China Scholarship Council (CSC)

 - The name of your potential supervisor/s at the University of Newcastle

-- Please include "CSC Applicant" at the scholarship question so that we can fast track your application.
+- Please include "CSC2019" at the pre-identified candidate code question so that we can fast track your application.

-- Once we have received your online application with copies of your academic transcripts, our admissions team along with professors in your area of research will assess your academic background to make sure that you have the appropriate background for your intended course of study.
+- When we receive your online application with copies of your academic transcripts and certificates, our admissions team along with professors in your area of research will assess your academic background to make sure that you have the appropriate background for your intended course of study.
 It is possible that you might be asked to do additional courses alongside your PhD to supplement your prior learning.

 - Please be aware that it can take 2-3 months (or sometimes longer) for a visa application to be processed.